ekilmer/binaryninja-api/plugins/efi_resolver/README.md

 ## Supplying Custom UEFI Protocol GUIDs and Types

-By default, EFI Resolver propagates types and GUIDs using Binary Ninja's native platform types for EFI.
+EFI Resolver propagates types and GUIDs using Binary Ninja's native platform types for EFI.
 Many UEFI firmware binaries include types (and GUIDs) for proprietary protocols.
 This section describes how users can supply custom UEFI types and GUIDs for use with EFI Resolver type propagation.